 Over the last decade, she has published a smattering of poems through small presses such as In/Words, Joypuke, Coven, and Feathertale, and served on the editorial boards of The Ottawa Arts Review and The Lamp Literary Journal.
 She loves reading even more than she loves writing, and is excited to share and discuss new Canadian work through The Miramichi Reader.

 She is an avid reader who shares her love of reading and books with others through her Bookstagram account.
 You can follow her on Instagram at @readingwithramona.
-She reads a wide range of genres including historical fiction, memoirs and light romantic comedies.
+She reads a wide range of genres depending on her mood.
 The moments spent not reading are spent with her husband and two boys.

 Ruth Anne Chorney (nee Althouse) is an educator and farmer from northeast Saskatchewan.
 A regular columnist for the Gardener magazine since 2006, her writing reflects her humour and her awareness of nature.
 She has published four children’s books, three in English, and one in French.
 In 2018 Chorney won two gold medals in the Sask Senior Games, for both Poetry and Prose.
 Her first novel, Buried, a murder mystery set in northeast Saskatchewan, was short-listed for a 2019 High Plains Book Award.
 Chorney’s second novel Conspiracy will be published in 2020.